jpsdr/MKVToolnix-Windows-7/README.md

 If you want to compile the tools yourself then you must first decide if you want to use a 'proper' release version or the current development version.
-As both Matroska and MKVToolNix are under heavy development there might be features available in the Subversion repository that are not available in the releases.
-On the other hand the Subversion repository version might not even compile.
+As both Matroska and MKVToolNix are under heavy development there might be features available in the git repository that are not available in the releases.
+On the other hand the git repository version might not even compile.

 ### 2.1.
 Requirements